Austrians: Religion

-The majority of Austrians are traditionally Roman Catholic.

-Roman Catholicism in Austria has played a significant role both in the culture and in the politics of Austria.
+The majority of Austrians are traditionally Catholic.
+Catholicism in Austria has played a significant role both in the culture and in the politics of Austria.
 It enabled the House of Habsburg to rule Spain and its empire as a Catholic Monarchy from the 16th century, and it determined the role of Habsburg Austria in the Thirty Years' War.
-The music in the tradition of Viennese classicism is sacral to a significant extent, including works such as Mozart's Great Mass in C minor, masses by Joseph Haydn (1750-1802), Beethoven's Mass in C major (1807), down to Bruckner's Te Deum (1903).
+The music in the tradition of Viennese classicism is sacral to a significant extent, including works such as Wolfgang Amadeus Mozart's Great Mass in C minor, Joseph Haydn's masses (1750-1802), Ludwig van Beethoven's Mass in C major (1807), down to Anton Bruckner's Te Deum (1903).

 Secularism has been on the rise since the 1980s.
 An estimated 66% of Austrians adhered to Roman Catholicism in 2009, compared to 78% in 1991 and 89% in 1961.
 There is a traditional Lutheran minority, accounting for 4% of the population in 2009 (down from 6% in 1961).
 An estimated 17% are nonreligious (as of 2005).

 Islam in Austria has grown rapidly during the 1990s and 2000s, rising from 0.8% in 1971 to an estimated 6% in 2010, overtaking the traditional size of the Lutheran community in Austria.
-This rapid growth was due to the significant immigration to Austria from Turkey and Former Yugoslavia during the 1990s to 2000s.
+This rapid growth was due to the significant immigration to Austria from Turkey and Yugoslavia during the 1990s to 2000s.